 14 months is how long it takes average participant to complete the program.

-35 young people are on our waiting list right now hoping to be matched with a volunteer mentor.
+12 young people were on our waiting hoping to be matched with a volunteer mentor.

 “Greenlight gave me friendships, advice and helped to point me in the right life direction.
 I got more out of the program than just a driving lesson, the mentoring relationship helped me to build life skills.”